marcosstevens2012/marcosstevens2012/README.md

 - ✔️Project Management (Jira)
 - ✔️Leadership

-Design and development of systems and modern and responsive web pages, in HTML or WordPress, plugin management.
-Integrations in general.

 I am in constant learning in free time in a self-taught way.
 I perform very well in any technological environment and also enjoy financial education, project management and innovation.
 I always question myself and try to be original.